Welcome to the Thriver’s Life series, the creation of your highest and best life after narcissistic abuse.

 The Answer to ‘What Thriving Is’ (straight away!)

-Unlike most of my videos where I like to string you out for the answer, let’s just get to it – Thriving is this: being the master of continually working with and uplevelling your life.
+Unlike most of my videos, where I like to string you out for the answer, let’s just get to it.
+Thriving is the master of continually working with and up-leveling your life.

-So now that you have the true answer – what does it really mean?
+So now that you have the true answer – what does it mean?

 It doesn’t mean feeling great all the time.